-Some people may lose weight after a brain injury because:
+You may lose weight after a brain injury if you:

-- the type and texture of food they’re allowed to have may be less appetizing, especially if they have trouble swallowing
+- don’t like the type and texture of food (how it feels in the mouth) you’re allowed to have (especially if you have trouble swallowing)

-- they’ve lost some or all of their ability to smell so food doesn’t taste the same
+- lose some or all of your sense of smell (so food doesn’t taste the same)

-Some people may gain weight after brain injury because:
+You may gain weight after brain injury if:

-- a side effect of medicine they take may cause weight gain
+- this is a side effect of a medicine you take

 The body needs more calories to heal after a brain injury.
-The dietitian makes sure that the person is getting the calories and other nutrients needed during recovery.
+The dietitian makes sure that you get the calories and other nutrients you need during recovery.

-If the control centre of the brain (the hypothalamus) was damaged, he may have less control over his actions and emotions.
+If the control centre of the brain (the hypothalamus) was damaged, you may have less control over actions (like eating) and emotions.
 This often gets better over time.

-Please talk to your healthcare provider for ways to manage changes in weight.
+Talk to a healthcare provider about ways to manage changes in weight.